Let’s talk specifics.

 Traffic & Promotion

-Since almost all the traffic for stage I authority site is going to be coming from search engines, we are going to focused almost all of our promotional efforts on SEO.
+Since almost all the traffic for the stage I authority site is going to be coming from search engines, we are going to focus almost all of our promotional efforts on SEO.

 That usually means we are going to be spending quite a bit of time building links; in fact, after we get an initial batch of content up, we’re going to be building backlinks almost exclusively in order to improve our search engine rankings.

 However, with proper keyword research, you usually don’t need THAT much link building.
 Here’s an example of a Stage I site that is doing really well.